plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 - Writing reliable UI based tests is challenging
 - Quite often multiple UIs are needed (desktop, web, mobile)

-Clearly we want to *use* UI frameworks but we definitively do not want to *marry* them!
+Clearly we want to *use* UI frameworks as they provide a lot of benefits but we definitively do not want to *marry* them!

 So how do we keep these frameworks "at arm's length"?